Investing

 Which investments can minimise tax?

-When it comes to tax, all investments are not equal – and savvy investors will seek to invest in a way that optimises their after-tax returns when 30 June rolls around.
+When it comes to tax, not all investments were created equal – and savvy investors know the most optimal places to put their money when 30 June rolls around.

 This is either done through the structure of your investment, your investment strategy, or both.